python/cpython/Doc/library/typing.rst

    class Z(Generic[P]):
        ...

-Furthermore, a generic with only one parameter specification variable will accept parameter lists in the forms ``X[[Type1, Type2, ...]]`` and also ``X[Type1, Type2, ...]`` for aesthetic reasons.
+A generic with only one parameter specification variable will accept parameter lists in the forms ``X[[Type1, Type2, ...]]`` and also ``X[Type1, Type2, ...]`` for aesthetic reasons.
 Internally, the latter is converted to the former, so the following are equivalent::